Belfast Grand Central station: Rail services

 Belfast Grand Central station acts as the terminus for all active railway lines in Northern Ireland, with the exception of the Coleraine-Portrush line.
+It also forms the northern terminus of the Belfast–Dublin railway line, historically known as the Great Northern main line.

 Bangor Line

 On the Bangor Line, the station operates a half-hourly stopping service to on weekdays and Saturdays, with additional express services at peak times.
 On Sundays, the line reduces to hourly operation between Grand Central and Bangor.